For the next several months, the Andersen Law PC blog will spell out the 12 steps of divorce.

 Angela decided to treat the homework like another workout, spending a half hour each day on it and doing her best to get every document she could.
 As her attorney recommended, she made a list of any missing documents or passwords she could not access.
 She used form JDF 1125 (Mandatory Disclosures Form 35.1) to make a list of what she needed to obtain and what was missing.

-She also filled out her sworn financial statement and supporting schedule, forms JDF 1111 and 1111ss.
+She also filled out her sworn financial statement, form JDF 1111sc.
 Her attorney had given her some pointers for filling it out:

 For “SALARY” (support, stipends, etc.) AND “SPENDING” — what you are paid and pay, what you get in and give out, income and outgo, earnings and expenses, all money coming into your household and going out of your household, it is only the children and you “SEPARATELY” as a “SINGLE” mother “STARTING” your new life.
 This is because you need to calculate your expenses and to see if your income will cover them going forward.